 On Wednesday, April 6, the Subcommittee on Investigations and Oversight of the Committee on Science, Space, and Technology met to examine the Transportation Security Administration's (TSA) efforts to incorporate behavioral science into its transportation security architecture.
-The Department of Homeland Security (DHS) was criticized by GAO for failing to scientifically validate the Screening of Passengers by Observational Techniques (SPOT) program before operationally deploying it.
+The Department of Homeland Security (DHS) has been criticized for failing to scientifically validate the Screening of Passengers by Observational Techniques (SPOT) program before operationally deploying it.
 SPOT is a TSA program that employs Behavioral Detection Officers (BDO) at airport terminals for the purpose of detecting behavioral based indicators of threats to aviation security.

-at airport terminals for the purpose of detecting behavioral based indicators of threats to aviation security.
 In May 2010, GAO issued a report titled "Efforts to Validate TSA's Passenger Screening Behavior Detection Program Underway, but Opportunities Exist to Strengthen Validation and Address Operational Challenges" in response to a Congressional request to review the SPOT program.
 The report found a lack of scientific consensus on behavioral detection principles and a lack of justification for expanding the SPOT program.
 GAO also noted that TSA generally does not use all intelligence databases to identify or investigate persons referred through SPOT.
 In addition, TSA has no database for BDOs to record and analyze information on passengers identified under SPOT.